HorizenOfficial/horizen-docs/docs/3-mainnet-migration-instructions/08-faq.md

 - Message format should
   - Not have any commas, apostrophes, or quotations.
   - Use the appropriate claim prefix.
-  - Message format is as described here: [Message Signing Instructions](#message-signing-instructions)
+  - Message format is as described here: [Create a Message](/mainnet-migration-instructions/mainnet-claim#create-a-signature)
 - Make sure the signature was made from the same Horizen wallet address you created the signature with.
 - Importantly you need to enter the same destination address as the one you used to sign the message.
 - Double check to make sure the wallet addresses entered have no typos.